spectrochempy/spectrochempy/docs/gettingstarted/install/install_adds.rst

 .. _install_adds:

-Install additional libraries
+Install optional dependencies
 =============================

-Depending on your project, you may complete |scpy| with additional features.
+Depending on your project, you may complete |scpy| with additional but optional dependencies that are only used for specific methods.
+For example, :mod:`cantera_utilities.py` requires the ``cantera`` package.

+If the optional dependency is not installed, SpectroChempy will raise an ``ImportError`` when the method requiring that dependency is called.

 Examples and test data
 ----------------------